What happens if your credit card account becomes inactive?

 Credit mix

 Your credit mix refers to the different types of credit accounts you have.
-If you have several credit cards and other types of debt (like a mortgage and student loans) letting one card close might not affect your credit mix much.
-However, if this is your only credit card, or if you don’t have very many credit accounts, letting it close could have a bigger impact.
+If you have several credit cards and other types of debt (like a mortgage and student loans) letting a single card close might not affect your credit mix much.
+However, if this is your only credit card, letting it close could have a bigger impact.

 Strategies to keep your credit card active

 Fortunately, you don’t have to use your card all the time to keep it active.
-Here are some strategies for using it and making on-time payments:
+Here are some strategies for keeping your account active and in good standing:

 Make small, regular purchases

-Use your card for everyday essentials like groceries or a weekly coffee purchase.
-These transactions keep your account active without increasing your spending.
+Using your card for everyday essentials, like groceries or a weekly coffee purchase, can help you keep your account active without increasing your spending.

 Use the card for a recurring payment

-Automating a small recurring expense, such as a streaming subscription service, can ensure your card is used regularly with minimal effort.
+Automating a small recurring expense, such as a streaming subscription service, can also ensure your card is used regularly with minimal effort.
+This strategy can be especially useful when paired with automatic payments.

 Monitor statements

 Keeping tabs on your monthly credit card statements is a good practice regardless of activity level.
-Regularly reviewing your transactions, especially on an account you’re not using very often, may help you spot unauthorized charges.
+That said, regularly reviewing your transactions, especially on an account you’re not using very often, may help you both spot unauthorized charges and ensure you don’t go too long without using a card.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.